WellFiredDevelopment/dotCommandDocumentation/sphinx/source/index.rst

 ======================

 Welcome to the official documentation for .Command a simple Command Line Processor for Unity Applications.

+If you are reading the .pdf version of this documentation, you may find the online version easier to navigate.
+It is accessible on `https://dotcommand-documentation.readthedocs.io/en/2018.1.x/ <https://dotcommand-documentation.readthedocs.io/en/2018.1.x/>`_.

 We recommend you read the :ref:`introduction page <doc_about_intro>` to get an overview of what this documentation has to offer.